 What do we know?
 Everything we believe – without exception – is not what we think it is.
-Everything we think we know is merely a bubble poised to burst at any moment – and then what we thought we knew reveals itself as something very different – if not false altogether – or shrinks to become but a small piece of a new, larger bubble: “Earth is the center of the Universe”; “all reality is material”; “till death do us part”; “butter is bad for you”; “the science is settled”; “Yes Virginia, there is no Santa Claus”.
+Everything we think we know is merely a bubble poised to burst at any moment – and then what we thought we knew reveals itself as something very different – if not false altogether – or shrinks to become but a small piece of a new, larger bubble – poised to burst at any moment: “Earth is the center of the Universe”; “all reality is material”; “till death do us part”; “butter is bad for you”; “the science is settled”; “Yes Virginia, there is no Santa Claus”.
 As such, nothing is completely ‘true’ – which renders life as simply an ethereal adventure of endlessly unpeeling the Infinite Onion – or so it seems at this Moment…..

 “Concepts, universes, and reality itself begin with the inconceivable, a fact not easy to live with.” – Reality Gets An Unlikely Savior: Infinity – Deepak Chopra, MD and Menas Kafatos PhD